 - a.
-Income tax on any gain by a holder of the Bonds realized from the sale, exchange or retirement of the said Bonds - b.
-The applicable final withholding tax on interest earned on the Bonds prescribed under the Tax Reform Act of 1997, as amended and its implementing rules and regulations as maybe in effect from time to time (the "Tax Code").
-Interest income on the Bonds is subject to a final withholding tax at rates between 20% and 30%, depending on the tax status of the relevant Bondholder and subject to its claim of tax exemption or preferential withholding tax rates under relevant law, regulation or tax treaty.
-An investor who is exempt from the aforesaid withholding tax, or is subject to a preferential withholding tax rate shall be required to submit the following requirements to the Registrar and Paying Agent, subject to acceptance by the Issuer as being sufficient in form and substance: (i) a current and valid BIR-certified true copy of the tax exemption certificate, ruling or opinion issued by the BIR addressed to the Applicant confirming the exemption from taxation of interest on fixed income securities: (ii) a duly notarized undertaking, in the prescribed form, executed by (ii.a) the Corporate Secretary or any authorized representative, who has personal knowledge of the exemption based on his official functions, if the Applicant purchases the Bonds for its account, or (ii.b) the Trust Officer, if the Applicant is a universal bank authorized under Philippine law to perform trust and fiduciary functions and purchase the Bonds pursuant to its management of tax-exempt entities (i.e. Employee Retirement Fund, etc.), declaring and warranting such entities' tax exempt status or preferential rate entitlement, undertaking to immediately notify the Issuer and the Registrar and Paying Agent of any suspension or revocation of the tax exemption certificates or preferential rate entitlement, and agreeing to indemnify and hold the Issuer and the Registrar and Paying Agent free and harmless against any claims, actions, suits, and liabilities arising from the non-withholding of the required tax; and (iii) for those who are claiming benefits under tax treaties, duly accomplished Certificate of Residence for tax Treaty Relief (CORTT) Form (Part I and II) or the prescribed certificate of residency with Part I (A, B and C) and Part II of the CORTT Form to the Paying Agent before the interest is paid or credited as required under BIR Revenue Memorandum Order No. 8-2017; and (iv) such other documentary requirements as may be reasonably required under the applicable regulations of the relevant taxing or other authorities for purposes of claiming tax treaty relief; provided further that, all sums payable by the Issuer to tax exempt entities shall be paid in full without deductions for taxes, duties assessments or government charges subject to the submission by the Bondholder claiming the benefit of any exemption of reasonable evidence of such exemption to the Registrar and Paying Agent;
+Income tax on any gain by a holder of the Bonds realized from the sale, exchange or retirement of the said Bonds: - b.
+The applicable final withholding tax on interest earned on the Bonds prescribed under the Tax Code.
+Interest income on the Bonds is subject to a final withholding tax at rates between 20% and 30%, depending on the tax status of the relevant Bondholder and subject to its claim of tax exemption or preferential withholding tax rates under relevant law, regulation, or tax treaty.
+An investor who is exempt from the aforesaid withholding tax, or is subject to a preferential withholding tax rate shall be required to submit the following requirements to the Registrar and Paying Agent, subject to acceptance by the Issuer as being sufficient in form and substance: (i) a current and valid BIR-certified true copy of the tax exemption certificate, ruling or opinion issued by the BIR addressed to the Applicant confirming the exemption from taxation of interest on fixed income securities; (ii) a duly notarized undertaking, in the prescribed form, executed by (ii.a) the Corporate Secretary or any authorized representative, who has personal knowledge of the exemption based on his official functions, if the Applicant purchases the Bonds for its account, or (ii.b) the Trust Officer, if the Applicant is a universal bank authorized under Philippine law to perform trust and fiduciary functions and purchase the Bonds pursuant to its management of tax-exempt entities (i.e. Employee Retirement Fund, etc.), declaring and warranting such entities' tax exempt status or preferential rate entitlement, undertaking to immediately notify the Issuer and the Registrar and Paying Agent of any suspension or revocation of the tax exemption certificates or preferential rate entitlement, and agreeing to indemnify and hold the Issuer and the Registrar and Paying Agent free and harmless against any claims, actions, suits, and liabilities arising from the non-withholding of the required tax; and (iii) for those who are claiming benefits under tax treaties, duly accomplished CORTT Form (Part I and II) or the prescribed certificate of residency with Part I (A, B and C) and Part II of the CORTT Form to the Paying Agent before the interest is paid or credited as required under BIR Revenue Memorandum Order No. 8-2017; and (iv) such other documentary requirements as may be reasonably required under the applicable regulations of the relevant taxing or other authorities for purposes of claiming tax treaty relief; provided further that, all sums payable by the Issuer to tax exempt entities shall be paid in full without deductions for taxes, duties assessments or government charges subject to the submission by the Bondholder claiming the benefit of any exemption of reasonable evidence of such exemption to the Registrar and Paying Agent; - c.
+Gross Receipts Tax under Sections 121 and 122 of the Tax Code;

-- c.
-Gross Receipts Tax under Section 121 of the Tax Code; - d.
-Taxes on the overall income of any securities dealer or Bondholder, whether or not subject to withholding; and - e.
-Value Added Tax ("VAT") under Sections 106 to 108 of the Tax Code, and as amended by Republic Act No. 9337. - f.
+- d.
+Taxes on the overall income of any securities dealer or Bondholder, whether or not subject to withholding; - e.
+VAT under Sections 106 to 108 of the Tax Code, and as amended by Republic Act No. 9337; and, - f.
 Documentary stamp tax for the primary issue of the Bonds and the execution of the Bond Agreements, if any, shall be for the Issuer's account.